vbmarko/VileBile/README.md

 - Hi, I’m @VileBile
 - I’m interested in:
-     - Computational Neuroscience, mostly computational properties of single neurons and small scale networks.
+     - Computational Neuroscience, mostly computational properties of single neurons and small scale networks (sometims called cannonical microcicuits).

      - Developmental Psychology and Neuroscience from a constructivist and dynamical systems perspective.